soffgrupp6/assignment4/README.md

 ## Requirements affected by functionality being refactored

-The requirements can be determined from the Algorithm itself, since a SkipList have some predefined functionality that is must have to be used as a SkipList.
+The requirements can be determined from the Algorithm itself, since a SkipList have some predefined functionality that it must have to be used as a SkipList.

-The requirements state that the data structure shall include the following methods:
+The requirements are that the data structure shall include the following methods:

+[0] *Constructor*, the constructor of the list.
+This method requires three arguments (int *height*, int *maxValue*, int *minValue*) which are used to initialize the list.
+The *height* argument is used to set the height of the list.
+*maxValue* and *minValue* are used to set the start nodes of the list, where *minValue* is used as key in the head node and *maxValue* is used as key in the tail node.

- - Insert, a method to insert a new object in the list
+[1] *Insert* , a method to insert a new object in the list.
+This method requires one argument (int *key*), that is used to determine the position of the new element in the list.
+When the position is found the method should use a random number generator to decide whether to insert the same element at a higher level in the list as well.
+Each level in the list has different probabilites of having an element inserted.
+Insert should return a boolean, if the insertion was successfull the return should be *true*.
+If insert is called with a *key* that is either higher than *maxValue* or lower than *minValue*, insert should return *false*.
+Insert should also return *false* if the *key* is equal to an already existing key in the list.

- - Remove, a method to remove an object from the list
+[2] *Remove* , a method to remove an object from the list.
+This method requires one argument (int *key*), which is used to identify the element which is to be removed.
+When the element is found it should be removed from all levels where the element is present.
+Remove should return a boolean, if the removal was successful it should return *true*.
+If *key* is not found in the list, the method should return *false*.

- - Size, a method to get the number of elements in the list
+[3] *Size* , a method to get the number of elements in the list.
+This method takes zero arguments and returns an int which represents how many elements exist in the list.
+Only the elements in the bottom level are counted.
+Size should never return a value lower than two, this is because the head and tail nodes are permanently in the list.

- - GetIndex, a method to find the index of an object in the list
+[4] *GetIndex* , a method to find the index of an object in the list.
+This method takes one argument (int *key*) which is used to identifiy the element which is to be found.
+When the element is found the method should return an int which represent the list-index of the element.
+If the element isn't found the method should return -1.

- - Find, a method to check whether an element exists in the list
+[5] *Find* , a method to check whether an element exists in the list.

-Additionally the methods have some edge case requirements which are:
-- Insert shall return false if trying to insert an object with the same key as an already existing object
-- Insert shall return false if trying to insert an object with a key that is greater than the initialized MAX value
-- Insert shall return false if trying to insert an object with a key that is lesser than the initialized MIN value
-- Remove shall return false if trying to remove a non existing object
-- GetIndex shall return -1 if trying to get the index of a non existing object
+This method takes one argument (int *key*) which is used to identify the element which is to be found.
+This method is similiar to GetIndex but instead of returning an index value this method returns a boolean.
+The return value should be *true* if the element is found in the list and *false* if the element isn't found.

 #### Optional (point 3):